jordansaker/Fuel-Log-API/README.md

 ### Flask-Bcrypt

-Flask-Bcrypt is used as an extension for Flask an provides the app with bcrypt hasshing utilities.
+Flask-Bcrypt is used as an extension for Flask and provides the app with bcrypt hashing utilities.
 Bcrypt uses a hash design that's "de-optimised", making it intentionally structured to be a slow hashing algorithm compared to other algorithms such as MD5 and SHA1.
-This extension when it is created and initialised in the app, provides a away for sensitive data being pass through the Flask app to be protect. [(flask-bcrypt.readthedocs.io, n.d.)](./docs/references.md#r7)
+This extension when it's created and initialised in the app, provides a way for sensitive data being passed through the Flask app to be protected. [(flask-bcrypt.readthedocs.io, n.d.)](./docs/references.md#r7)

 ### Flask-JWT-Extended

 This Flask extension allows the app to be able to generate JSON Web Tokens.
-This enables the app to protect routes and allows the app to get the identity of a JWT in a protect route.
-As with Flask-SQLAlchemy, Flask-Bcrypt, and Flask-Marshmallow, its utilies are made available after an extension class is created in the app.
+This enables the app to protect routes and allows the app to get the identity of a JWT in a protected route.
+As with Flask-SQLAlchemy, Flask-Bcrypt, and Flask-Marshmallow, its utilities are made available after an extension class is created in the app.
 The app is secured by being configured with a JWT secret key, which is added to the JWT bearer token each time a user authenticates. [(flask-jwt-extended.readthedocs.io, n.d.)](./docs/references.md#r7)

 ### Python-Dotenv

-This third party service is used for reading key-value pairs from .env files and sets theses pairs as environment variables which can be access by an application [(Kumar, n.d.)](./docs/references.md#r7).
-Python-Dotenv was used to read the .env file in the application src root which was setup to configure the database URI and the JWT secret ket.
+This third party service is used for reading key-value pairs from .env files and sets these pairs as environment variables which can be accessed by an application [(Kumar, n.d.)](./docs/references.md#r7).
+Python-Dotenv was used to read the .env file in the application src directory which was setup to configure the database URI and the JWT secret ket.
 An example of how these app properties would be configured from an .env file and accessed using Python-Dotenv is shown below.

 ![.env.sample](./docs/screenshots/env_sample.png)
 **Fig. 1**